Measles: Diagnosis

 Typically, clinical diagnosis begins with the onset of fever and malaise about 10 days after exposure to the measles virus, followed by the emergence of cough, coryza, and conjunctivitis that worsen in severity over 4 days of appearing.
 Observation of Koplik's spots is also diagnostic.
-Other possible condition that can result in these symptoms include parvovirus, dengue fever, Kawasaki disease, and scarlet fever.
-Laboratory confirmation is however strongly recommended.
+Other diseases that may appear similar to measles include dengue fever, rubella, erythema infectiosum (also called fifth disease, caused by parvovirus B19), and roseola (also called exanthem subitum or sixth disease, caused by HHV6).
+Laboratory confirmation is therefore strongly recommended, especially in non-endemic areas.

 Laboratory testing

 Laboratory diagnosis of measles can be done with confirmation of positive measles IgM antibodies or detection of measles virus RNA from throat, nasal or urine specimen by using the reverse transcription polymerase chain reaction assay.
 This method is particularly useful to confirm cases when the IgM antibodies results are inconclusive.
 For people unable to have their blood drawn, saliva can be collected for salivary measles-specific IgA testing.
 Salivary tests used to diagnose measles involve collecting a saliva sample and testing for the presence of measles antibodies.
 This method is not ideal, as saliva contains many other fluids and proteins which may make it difficult to collect samples and detect measles antibodies.
 Saliva also contains 800 times fewer antibodies than blood samples do, which makes salivary testing additionally difficult.
 Positive contact with other people known to have measles adds evidence to the diagnosis.

+Biopsies and histopathologic examinations are not typically used to diagnose measles, but Warthin–Finkeldey cells, giant cells with multiple nuclei and eosinophilic inclusions, are frequently seen in affected lymphoid tissue but are not unique to measles.
+Affected epithelium may have giant cells with viral inclusion bodies or Cowdry bodies.